Agenda

 SLH

 The purpose of this workshop is to address a critical professional capability: strategic networking as a career accelerator in global security.
-Research supports this; over fifty percent of jobs are found through networking.
-In a field buffeted by complexity, change, and uncertainty, professionals must enlarge their sphere of influence for career advancement and seek more
+Research supports this; over 50% of jobs are found through networking.
+In a field buffeted by complexity, change and uncertainty, professionals must enlarge their sphere of influence for career advancement and seek more effective

 Tuesday, June 16, 2026